The Sopranos: “The Legend of Tennessee Moltisanti” Leather Jacket

 - Black leather jacket with a brass zip-up front, shirt-style turndown collar, button-tab cuffs, and open slash side pockets

 - Black chevron-patterned short-sleeve polo shirt with 3-button placket

 - Black leather belt with a squared gold-toned single-prong buckle

 - Brown leather plain-toe derby shoes

 - Thin gold necklace with a gold religious pendant

-- Gold Cartier Tank wristwatch with a link bracelet, square case, and small white face
+- Cartier Tank gold-cased wristwatch with a link bracelet, square case, and small white face

 Check out the first season.
 This isn’t the kind of show where you want to skip around.